-Opportunity Zones have become one of the most popular topics to come out of the 2017 Tax Cuts and Jobs Act.
+Opportunity Zones have become one of the most popular topics to come out of the Tax Cuts and Jobs Act of 2017.

 Yet, most people still find themselves scratching their heads when it comes to decoding the details surrounding the Opportunity Zones provision and the labyrinth of regulations and requirements that go along with it (not to mention keeping up with new ones).